Lorien Legacies

 Lorien Legacies is a series of young adult science fiction books, written by James Frey, Jobie Hughes, and formerly, Greg Boose, under the collective pseudonym Pittacus Lore.

+The title of the series refers to the characters' home planet of Lorien, which itself is likely a reference to the Elf realm of Lórien in the Lord of the Rings book series by J. R. R. Tolkien, though this has never been confirmed.

 Lorien Legacies

 I am Number Four

 The first book of The Lorien Legacies was released on August 3, 2010.
 The Loric are a nearly extinct race of extraterrestrials due to a deadly battle with another alien race, the Mogadorians.
 The only survivors are nine teenagers and their corresponding guardians, Cêpans, who escaped to Earth.
 Now the Mogadorians intend to finish the job.
 Numbers One, Two, and Three have already been killed, causing three circular brands to appear on the ankles of the remaining Loric.
 The book is told from the perspective of Number Four, also known as John Smith.
 John is the next target for the Mogadorians, who must kill the Loric in the order of their numbers.
-He and his Cêpan, Henri, move from place to place, changing their identities to keep hidden.
-John begins inheriting Legacies, the ancestral right of special Loric known as Garde, and must learn to keep his powers hidden from his human friends.
+He and his Cêpan, Henri, move from place to place, changing their identities to keep themselves hidden.
+John begins inheriting Legacies, the ancestral right of special Loric known as Garde and must learn to keep his powers hidden from his human friends.

 The Power of Six

 The second book of The Lorien Legacies was released on August 23, 2011.
 The story is told by two members of the Garde: Number Seven (Marina), who is hiding at a convent in Spain, and Number Four (John Smith), who is on the run with Sam, Number Six, and Bernie Kosar (John Smith's Chimæra).
-While John, Six and Sam try to stay ahead of the Mogadorians while searching for the other surviving Loric, Marina searches for news of John after his battle at the school that came at the end of I Am Number Four.
+While John, Six and Sam try to stay ahead of the Mogadorians and search for the other surviving Loric, Marina searches for news of John after his battle at the school that came at the end of I Am Number Four.
+While at the convent, Marina also meets a young girl named Ella who is later revealed to be Number Ten, a younger Loric who came to earth on a separate aircraft than the other nine with her own Cêpan, Crayton.
+Marina is tracked down by Mogadorians at the end of the book, but she is helped to evade them by Crayton and Ella, along with Number Six, who travelled to Spain in search of Number Seven.
+Meanwhile, Sam and Number Four go to the Mogadorian base in West Virginia to find Number Four and Number Six's stolen Loric Chests.
+The two are successful in finding both the chests and another member of the Garde, Number Nine, but when escaping the base Sam is left behind, and Four, Nine, and Bernie Kosar leave alone.